Lectures and Workshops

 first published in The Modern Psalmist in 1839.

-His hymn was later revised in a "improved" version for a tune-book with a lengthy title:
+His hymn was later revised in a "improved" version for this tune-book:

 The National Psalmist; A Collection of the Most Popular and Useful Psalm and Hymn Tunes; Together with a Great Variety of New Tunes, Anthems, Sentences, and Chants, by Lowell Mason and George James Webb